Skilled Chicago back injury attorneys

 At Horwitz, Horwitz & Associates, our back injury lawyers in Chicago have obtained what was the largest verdict in Illinois for a back and spinal cord injury.
 To read about this record-setting verdict please click here.

-The back is made of bones (vertebrae), muscles and other tissues that extend from the neck to pelvis.
+The back is made of bones (vertebrae), muscles, and other tissues that extend from the neck to the pelvis.
 The lumbar region – often referred to as the lower spine – is a common area for back pain.
 The flexibility of this area and the amount of body weight it bears on a regular basis is the main reason back pain is often associated with the lumbar region.
 Low-back pain is generally the result of lifting and/or posture.
-Motions that involve repetitive lifting, bending and twisting motions affect the degree of severity and frequency of low-back pain.
+Motions that involve repetitive lifting, bending, and twisting motions affect the degree of severity and frequency of low-back pain.

 What are the causes of back pain?

 There is a wide range of causes for back pain including, but not limited to car accidents, truck accidents, workplace injuries, motorcycle accidents, construction accidents, maritime accidents, railroad accidents, and other accident-related injuries.

 Even though the causes may be different, the symptoms are often the same.
 Symptoms of back injuries can include the following.
 The first one is usually the most serious: